rconvent/tapio-frontend/README.md

 * Get comment post from https://jsonplaceholder.typicode.com/
   * Create, Edit, delete and update post.
-* Since it's a fake API we use localstorage to keep the updated/created post data (reload of the page will loose all changes).
+* Since it's a fake API we use localstorage to keep the updated/created post data (empty cached will loose all changes).

 ## Available Scripts